Pascal-Schmidt/tblGoat/README.md

 # tblGoat

 This is my first attempt at writing an R package.
 During my time at the BC Cancer Agency, I researched a lot of summary statistics packages online.
 Many of these packages produced beautiful tables but were not very flexible when it came to handling `NA` values for example.
-For this package, I wrote code that produces summary statistics tables that produces are table that represents the data best in my opinion.
+For this package, I wrote code which produces summary statistics tables that represents the data best in my opinion.
 The `tblgoat` package can produce overall summary statistics tables and can also produce tables by groups.

 If you want to use more flexible and very sophisticated summary statistics packages, I would recommend using the [arsenal](https://cran.r-project.org/web/packages/arsenal/vignettes/tableby.html) package or the [gtsummary](https://cran.r-project.org/web/packages/gtsummary/vignettes/gallery.html) package.
 Both are available on CRAN.